Where's my Receipt? // Fight for the 51.

 a 30 min tabling slot here!

+The best offer for gamblers rainbow riches slot machine.
+Come on.
+Increased chance of winning!
 The University of Cincinnati lacks the transparency and accountability its students, faculty, and community deserve.
 Increasingly, UC’s patterns of spending do not reflect the priorities of an educational institution.
 These concerns have become especially apparent during the COVID-19 pandemic as students across the country began to ask themselves how their tuition money is spent, after the adjustments brought on by COVID were not reflected in their bill.

 Implementing the following measures would promote a healthy and informed relationship between the university administration and the community that keeps our school running.
+Luck with sizzling hot can all your dreams come true in a short time and couple of clicks!

 We request that a majority, at least 51% of UC’s revenue, be allocated to its colleges.
 This would ensure that academics are fully funded before any other financial decisions are made.
 When administrative expenditures come before the college's needs, non-academic projects like building development are prioritized while professors pay for school supplies out of their own pockets.
 Without a guarantee, essential academic funds have been and will continue to be spent on initiatives that do not contribute to our education.